 Dr. Tennyson Lee, physiatrist, Carbondale, IL– “Fabulous diagnostician and great at injections.”

-Christina Gregor, Athletico Physical Therapy, Indianapolis, IN
+Christina Gregor, Athletico Physical Therapy, Indianapolis, IN.
+Has experience with SIJD and hypermobility.

 Bradley Wheeldon, Physical Therapist, Orthopedic & Sports Physical Therapy, Louisville, KY — this reader also really recommends the Hivamat machine, which she credits with allowing her to work out again